blakegarretson/essentials/main.md

 - [kdenlive](https://kdenlive.org/): If you do need something special that Openshot can't handle, it’s great to have kdenlive in the toolbox.
 Openshot has it beat in a few areas, so I still prefer it in general, but kdenlive has some features that make it worth having around.

+- [LosslessCut](https://github.com/mifi/lossless-cut) is a lossless video editor that doesn’t require reencoding the entire video for simple operations.
+This is a great option if you just need to trim or cut out a section from a video file.

 ### Also check out:

 - [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/): This is a professional package, but they have a free version that’s very impressive.
-It outshines the above editors in features, but I’m reluctant to learn a free tool that could be retracted at a whim, so in general the opensource tools get my vote.
+It outshines the above editors in features, but I’m reluctant to learn a free tool that could be retracted at a whim, so in general the open source tools get my vote.

 - [Shotcut](https://www.shotcut.org/) should at least be on your radar, and perhaps you find it to your liking more than Openshot, but it's limited functionality (especially subtitles/captioning) and steeper learning curve make it hard to recommend over the other options.